Frantisek-Vojta/Frantisek-Vojta/README.md

 - 🎓 **Education:** IT student with a focus on applications
 - 💡 **Skills:** junior in Java, Python, and web development
-- 🐧 **Linux Enthusiast:** I enjoy using and experimenting with Linux-based systems.
+- 🐧 **Linux Enthusiast:** I enjoy using and experimenting with Linux based systems.

 ---